funficient/jamstackblog/src/blog/2023-10-28-unpacking-the-power-and-pitfalls-of-project-management-with-basecamp.md

 The clear and simple pricing reduces the risk of switching — arguably the biggest barrier to entry.
 The pricing seems fair and affordable for most companies, especially when comparing it to competitor products like Clickup and Asana.
 There’s also a simple model of paying per team member with guests (clients and external contributors) being free, further reducing the risk and increasing the organic growth.

 Finally, there is abundant evidence that they are strong on support, even with the CEO’s email address widely published and inviting users to get in touch.
-Even though in practice I have no idea what happens with these mails as it doesn’t result in any response, it does contribute to trust displaying it for anyone to use.
+Even though in practice I have no idea what happens with these mails as it doesn’t result in any response, it does contribute to the perception of trustworthiness.

 #### What could be better?

-Having been part of the community for long enough, there seems to be more pricing options not visible on the pricing page.
+Having been part of the community for a while, there seems to be pricing options not available on the pricing page.
 This can be rather confusing at times, especially when they refer to products like Hey as something separate but there’s no reference to it on the pricing page.

 It is evident that the product, which has been around for over two decades, has grown and the documentation hasn’t always kept up to date with the changes, making it hard for a new comer to know what the older following assumes as common knowledge.